deokudev/speedetail-homepage/src/app/reference/search-and-filter-notes/page.md

   `-book:Backend "closure functions"`

 - ⛔️ Won't work
    `-book:Backend`.
 There's no query.
-Inkdrop doesn't understand what to search for.
+Speedetail doesn't understand what to search for.

 {% /callout %}

-## Caveats: Limitations of Inkdrop's search engine
+## Caveats: Limitations of Speedetail's search engine

-Inkdrop uses SQLite full-text search engine to look for notes in a most efficient way.
+Speedetail uses SQLite full-text search engine to look for notes in a most efficient way.
 It's achieved by tokenizing text into words and ranking them based on [TF-IDF](https://sqlite.org/fts5.html).
 A limitation of the technology is that it doesn't support partial-match keywords.
 For example, you can't find notes containing 'string' while searching for 'trin'.